diehlsa/hpc-tutorial/README.md

 ## Test data

+**Important:** This is already done for the `studentXX` accounts, so you can skip this section and go ahead to run mpiBLAST.

 This tutorial relies on several input files for the bioinformatics packages, thus you will need to download them before following the instructions in the next sections: